Hi! Today I read chapter 4 of the textbook. Come along with me on my journey of reading chapter 4 and let's talk about what I learned!

 What I learned during section 5 was that a teacher, you need to take into consideration how your students are feeling and acting while they are learning.
 Within the the Affective Domain, objectives require the attention of the students and also participation.

-Levels of Affective Objectives
+Levels of Affective Objectives | Examples |

-Students will choose to find out more about earth and space explorers by visiting web sites such as NASA, National Geographic Kids, and Space Kids.
+receiving responding valuing | Students will actively listen to a NASA presentation on reasons for exploring space.
+Students will tell whether they think tax dollars should be spent on space exploration or on relieving hunger.
+Students will choose to find out more about earth and space explorers by visiting web sites such as NASA, National Geographic Kids, and Space Kids. |

 The Psychomotor Domain